 All externship placements must be approved by the Office of Skills and Experiential Learning.
-If you would like to pursue an opportunity not on the externship website, visit OSEL.
-Note: externships are pre-approved and sometimes opportunities that students seek to turn into an externship.
+If you would like to pursue an opportunity not on the externship website, visit the Office of Skills.
 Pre-approved externships are listed under 'externship opportunities' and students are encouraged to browse and apply online.

 Who supervises externships?

 Once selected for an externship, students may have one single attorney mentor/supervisor or several within an office.
 Both the field placement supervisor (FPS) and the professor oversee the externship.
-The FPS is an experienced attorney or judge who provides supervision to the extern and is primarily responsible for the extern during field hours.
+The supervisor is an experienced attorney or judge who is primarily responsible for the extern during field hours.
 Supervisors regularly meet with externs to evaluate performance, answer questions, explain the activities of the organization and provide guidance throughout the placement period.
 Students will also regularly meet with the professor to discuss the experience.

 May students participate in an externship in the summer, spring and/or fall?

 Yes, students may use an externship to gain valuable experience over the summer, spring and/or fall semesters.
-Externship opportunities in the summer, spring and/or fall may be offered for one (1) or two (2) credits.
-The tuition price for externships over the summer are rolled into the regular year tuition.
+Externship opportunities in the summer, spring and/or fall may be offered for one (1); two (2) or three (3) academic credits.
+There is no fee for summer externships because Loyola encourages students to gain practical experience.

 May students participate in more than one externship?